Muck Rack: Press release distribution

 In May 2025, Muck Rack launched a global press-release distribution service in partnership with GlobeNewswire.

-Generative Engine Optimization (GEO)
+Generative engine optimization

-Muck Rack promotes Generative Engine Optimization (GEO), a strategy for shaping how generative AI systems interpret and present information.
+Muck Rack provides tools for generative engine optimization (GEO), a strategy for shaping how generative AI systems interpret and present information.

 Industry research and reports

 The State of AI in PR

 Muck Rack publishes an annual study on AI adoption in PR.

 AI source analysis (“What Is AI Reading?”)

 The company's 2025 research study analyzed millions of URLs cited by generative AI models.
 More than 95% of cited sources were from non-paid media.

 Operations

 Since 2021, Muck Rack has operated as a fully remote company.

-Clients include Google, Pfizer, and others.
+Clients include Google and Pfizer, and others.